H4m5t3r/fullstack-hy2020.github.io/src/content/4/en/part4d.md

 Once the token expires, the client app needs to get a new token.
 Usually this happens by forcing the user to relogin to the app.

-The error handling middleware should be extended to give a proper error in the case of a expired token:
+The error handling middleware should be extended to give a proper error in the case of an expired token:

 ```js
 const errorHandler = (error, request, response, next) => {